 2021 to 2024

 The European Parliament proposed the CSRD publicly on April 21st, 2021.
-The proposal was adopted by the European Parliament on November 9th and approved by the Council on November 28th.
-Member states must incorporate the directive into their national laws 18 months from now at the latest.
+The proposal was adopted by the European Parliament on November 9th and approved by the Council on November 28th of the same year.
+Member states must incorporate the directive into their national laws 18 months from that point at the latest.

 2024 to 2028

-By 2026, the CSRD will come into force by making it mandatory for every large company with operations in the EU (i.e., also companies based outside the EU) to submit sustainability reports in line with the CSRD standards covering activities from 2025.
+In 2025, the CSRD will come into force by making it mandatory for large companies with operations in the EU to submit sustainability reports in line with the CSRD standards covering activities from 2025.

 Reporting standards will be in open access with the goal for companies not falling under the CSRD to use them as guidelines for their sustainability reporting.
 The EU aims that investors start considering the CSRD as a standard for sustainability reporting, and increase their investments in companies that make an effort to produce such reports.